PeterCamilleri/mysh/README.md

 I thought it would be fun to experiment with that concept and see if it could be taken further.

 Many years ago, a popular shell program was modeled after the 'C' programming language.
 It went by the name csh for C-shell (by the C shore :-) Instead of 'C', my shell would be based on Ruby (were you shocked?)!
 The obvious name rsh for Ruby-shell was already in use by the Remote-shell.
 So, given the limited scope of this effort, and not wanting to do a lot of typing all the time, I chose the name mysh for MY-SHell.

 Since that name was available, it would seem that no one had yet written a shell program at this level of narcissism.

-The mysh is available as both a stand-alone CLI program and for use as a command shell within Ruby applications and (eventually) Rails web sites.
+The mysh is available as both a stand-alone CLI program and for use as a command shell within Ruby applications and (maybe? eventually? someday?)
+Rails web sites.

 See the original article at:
 (http://www.blackbytes.info/2016/07/writing-a-shell-in-ruby/)

-By the way.
-The briefest look at the code will reveal that mysh has grown to be way more than 25 lines long.
-As Thomas Edison once said: 1% inspiration, 99% perspiration.
-Enjoy!

 ## Installation